 These opportunities are often overlooked when people make a ‘single-player’ analysis of impact, in which the actions of others are held fixed.
 This can lead to inaccurate estimates of impact, missed opportunities for trade, and leave people open to coordination failures such as the prisoner’s dilemma.

 Coordinating well requires having good mechanisms, such as markets (e.g. certificates of impact), norms that support coordination, common knowledge, and other structures.

 Communities of entirely self-interested people can still cooperate to a large degree, but “shared aims” communities can likely cooperate even more.

 For the effective altruism community to coordinate better we should:

-- Aim to uphold “nice norms”, such as helpfulness, honesty, compromise and friendliness to an exceptional degree, but also be willing to withhold aid from people who break these norms.
+Aim to uphold ‘nice norms’, such as helpfulness, honesty, compromise, and friendliness to a greater degree, and also be willing to withhold aid from people who break these norms.

 You can be coordinating with multiple communities at once, and communities can also coordinate among themselves.